ddewaele/GoogleMapsV2WithActionBarSherlock/GoogleMapsV2WithActionBarSherlock/Part1.md

 ##Introduction

-In this tutorial I will show you can start using Google Naps Android API v2 in your Android application.
+In the first part of this tutorial I will show you can start using Google Maps Android API v2 in your Android application.
+The goal is to create a skeleton project that loads up a map using the new Google Map for Android API v2 as well as ActionBarsherlock.

-The new API is a vast improvement over the original one and comes with many new features.
+The new Google Maps Android API v2 is a vast improvement over the original one and comes with many new features.
-Not only on a pure UI but also on the API level is the new Maps v2 library a "delight" for both end-users and developers.
+Not only does it really stand out from a UI perspective but also on an API level is the new Maps v2 library a "delight" for both end-users and developers.

+Before the Google Maps Android API v2 was released, developers were forced to embed a MapView component in their MapActivity.
+If you compared the Google Maps application with third party applications using the MapView compeonent you could immediately see a big difference.
+Not only were the tiles of much higher quality in the maps component, but subtle differences like auto-orienting streetnames and labels were present in the Google Maps application, but were not available in the MapView compeonent.

+This has all changes with the new Google Maps Android v2 API.

 A quick overview of these features

-- Distribution via Google Play Services
+- Distribution via Google Play Services (no more waiting for Android platform updates to get new functionality)
 - Full fragment support (no more MapView, no more single map / app limitation)
 - New Map look and feel (new tiles, new gestures, 3D support ....)

-In this guide I will show you how to
+In the first part of this series I will show you how to

 - setup the skeleton project
 - install the library projecs